Roberto Piccoli: Senior

 Following an impressive first-half to the 2024-25 Serie A season with Cagliari, Piccoli spoke about his hopes for a possible call-up for the Italian senior team in an exclusive interview with Steven Moore of Canadian Serie A Broadcaster TLN TV, stating that he is "focused on working hard at the club level" as this is "the only way you can get to the national team."
 On 14 October 2025, he eventually debuted in a 3–0 2026 FIFA World Cup qualification home victory against Israel, replacing Mateo Retegui in the 90th minute.

 Style of play

-Regarded as a talented young prospect, Piccoli is a player with good technique and a tall stature of 193 centimeters, while mostly being deployed as a center-forward.
-His height allows him to be dangerous in the air.
-Gian Piero Gasperini, Atalanta's head coach, describes Piccoli as great young talent who is a harder worker and a player that brings great value to the team.
-Piccoli describes himself as a center-forward who loves to exploit the depth of the defense, while being technically gifted but also explaining he can still improve in that area.
+Regarded as a talented young prospect, Piccoli is a player with good technique and a tall stature of 193 centimeters, while mostly being deployed as a center-forward. given the right opportunity His height allows him to be dangerous in the air.
+Gian Piero Gasperini, Atalanta's head coach, describes Piccoli "as great young talent who is a harder worker and a player that brings great value to the team."
+Piccoli describes himself as a "center-forward who loves to exploit the depth of the defense, while being technically gifted but also explaining he can still improve in that area."
 Piccoli has said that he is inspired by the likes of Duván Zapata and Mario Mandžukić.